Managing the expectations of potential adopters

 - Signpost to First4Adoption, we can help potential adopters stay motivated and to have realistic expectations.
 We can suggest actions they might want to take if they are faced with a wait before being able to apply to adopt

-- Please keep us up-to-date with your current recruitment needs – you may want to check your listing on our website here and update this if relevant, email any amendments to email@example.com or call on 0300 222 0022 if you would like to discuss this further
+- Please keep us up-to-date with your current recruitment needs – you may want to check your listing on our website here and update this if relevant, email any amendments to email@example.com

 - Above all, please be mindful of the fact that the recruitment of adopters remains a national priority.